Decker87/d2-hotkeys/README.md

 # Intro

+d2-hotkeys is a keyboard macro program to help relieve pain caused by carpal tunnel and RSI when playing Diablo 2.

-This is keyboard & mouse macro program to allow one to use hotkeys to cast D2 skills.
+This program maps mouse clicks to keyboard keys to allow one to use hotkeys to cast D2 skills.
 For example, pressing the W key will cast the skill mapped to F5.
 This allows casting many skills without constantly hitting the F keys and right clicking.
 This is especially helpful for those with carpal tunnel syndrome or RSI, as mouse clicks can be very painful.

 It works by doing exactly what players do - it quickly presses the F-keys and then right clicks to cast the skill.